giltayar/bilt/docs/concepts.md

 # Bilt Concepts

+In which Bilt concepts are enumerated and elucidated.

-* Project: TBD
+## Project: TBD

-* Package: TBD
+## Package: TBD

-* Build: TBD
+## Build: TBD

-* Dependency graph: TBD
+## Dependency graph: TBD

-* Lower-level packages and higher-level packages: TBD
+## Lower-level packages and higher-level packages: TBD